How do I start using my Federal VA Educational benefits at Palomar College?

 You can verify your benefit amount from the VA’s website.

-Normally, the VA takes up to two weeks to pay out any certification that is certificated after the first of the month during peak times.
+Normally, the VA takes from two to four weeks to pay out any certification that is certificated after the first of the month during peak times.
 This includes work-study payments.
 Plan for the delay.

 Yes, the VA WILL PAY for any REQUIRED prerequisites such as English 50 and Math 50.
 They will also pay for remedial courses such as English 10 or Math 15 for students who have placed into these remedial classes on their assessment test, however, the VA will not pay for these remedial classes to be taken online.